 ERE HE ALIVE, Martin Luther King Jr. would have turned eighty-nine on Monday.
 It seems a mercy that he isn’t, and didn’t, because a nearly nonagenarian King would be captive with the rest of us in a world where no one need ask How are things going on the “race relations” front?
 The question answers itself.
 Race relations are in the shithole, as the President might say.

 After dropping the s-word, the President was praised by David Duke and the neo-Nazi Daily Stormer, and by some other “very fine people,” and not for the first time.
 Peter Barker, in a New York Times article, “A President Who Fans, Rather Than Douses, the Nation’s Racial Fires,” catalogues a number of occasions on which Mr. Trump and his staff have been asked whether the president is racist.
-Well, I mean.
-If saying he’s not a racist is in your boilerplate ….
-Barker asks Jesse Jackson if the president is a duck and Mr. Jackson notes that the president indeed quacks, “but to categorize him by a name [duck] does not quite address the issue [that the president is using his webbed feet to bottom feed].”
+Well, I mean, if saying he’s not a racist is in your speaking notes… Anyways, Barker asks Jesse Jackson if the president is a duck and Mr. Jackson notes that the president indeed quacks, “but to categorize him by a name [duck] does not quite address the issue [that the president is using his webbed feet to bottom feed].”
 Got it.

 Next, from Barker’s column, Dr. King’s nephew, Isaac Newton Farris Jr., thinks that “President Trump is racially ignorant and racially uninformed.
 But I don’t think he is a racist in the traditional sense.”
 Now try and imagine Martin Luther King speaking this way.
 “Hate cannot drive out hate, and by hate I mean not hate in the traditional sense but rather a condition marked by a state of insufficient emotional information.”
 Eight years ago a chunk of America thought they’d entered the Age of Post-Racialism, and now we live in an age that is almost exclusively characterized by tribal identitarianism.
 Yet notice how many people today cannot bring themselves to use the R-word, resorting instead to equivocation and whataboutism.
 King no doubt would have regarded “not racist but racially ignorant” as a distinction without a difference, if not a tautology.
 And he would have had something more interesting, and less ridiculous, to say.